Compute usage with Ontology queries

 Queries made to objects in the Object Storage V2 backend use compute in the following pattern:

-• A fixed compute-second overhead of 16 compute-seconds per query for objects in the Object Storage V1 backend.
+• A minimum compute-second overhead of 16 compute-seconds per query for objects in the Object Storage V1 backend.

-• A fixed compute-second overhead of 4 compute-seconds per query for objects in the Object Storage V2 backend.
-The optimized structure of Object Storage V2 requires less overhead than Object Storage V1 and therefore has a reduced fixed compute-second overhead.
+• A minimum compute-second overhead of 4 compute-seconds per query for objects in the Object Storage V2 backend.
+The optimized structure of Object Storage V2 requires less overhead than Object Storage V1 and therefore has a reduced minimum compute-second overhead.

 • Additional compute-seconds are required when the process does computational work through the pruning process of the query.
 The additional compute-seconds scale with the number of objects in the index as well as the type of query.